Kuda vs Opay: which is better? Fees, user feedback, features and trust in 2023

-For opay, After analysing feedback from users, the main issue seems to be about the network, for the period of time I’ve use the opay application, I do get the system busy error, it’s not funny in any way and can ruin your plans if you wanted doing a quick transaction.
+For opay, After analyzing feedback from users, the main issue seems to be about the network, for the period of time I’ve used the opay application, I do get the system busy error, it’s not funny in any way and can ruin your plans if you wanted to do a quick transaction.
 I hope opay looks into this and try to get a solution as soon as possible.

-As for Kuda microfinance bank, there no specific pressing issues just feedback of users expressing random issues they’re facing, some about savings, some about network and notifications and the rest, so even with the good ratings kuda has, there’s still enough work to be done in other to make the application more better.
+As for Kuda microfinance bank, there are no specific pressing issues just feedback from users expressing random issues they’re facing, some about savings, some about network and notifications, and the rest, so even with the good ratings kuda has, there is still enough work to be done in other to make the application better.